 3. On the meaning of a circle

-Lot of my work is about a circle and a circle doesn’t have a beginning and end.
-It’s about the journey of life where the things are bounded with each other.
+A lot of my work is about a circle, and a circle doesn’t have a beginning and end.
+It’s about the journey of life where things are bounded with each other.

 Thank you for your time to read all this if you want to deep questions to ask someone special you can by simply reading it on our website.
 Happy reading!